Wisconsin: Crime

 Statewide FBI Crime statistics for 2009 include 144 murders/non-negligent manslaughter; 1,108 rapes; 4,850 robberies; 8,431 aggravated assaults; and 147,486 property crimes.
 Wisconsin also publishes its own statistics through the Bureau of Justice Information and Analysis.
 The state reported 14,603 violent crimes in 2009, with a clearance rate (% solved) of 50%.
 The state reported 4,633 sexual assaults in 2009, with an overall clearance rate for sexual assaults of 57%.

 Economy

-In 2023, Wisconsin's gross state product was $413.966 billion, making it 21st among U.S. states.
-The economy of Wisconsin is driven by manufacturing, agriculture, and tourism.
-The per capita personal income was $61,475 in 2022 and was $66,596 when adjusted by regional price parity.
-In 2024, the state's seasonally adjusted unemployment rate has hovered at 3.0%, lower than the U.S. average.
+In 2025, Wisconsin's gross state product was $473 billion and its per capita personal income was $70,570.
+Wisconsin's economy is driven by manufacturing, agriculture, and tourism.
+As of May 2025, the state's unemployment rate was 3.3%.
 Since 2009, Wisconsin's minimum wage has been $7.25, the same as the federal rate.
+In 2025, 99.4% of businesses in Wisconsin were small businesses and they employed 48.0% of the state's workforce.

 Eight corporations based in Wisconsin are listed on the Fortune 500.
 In 2024, the list included Northwestern Mutual, Fiserv, ManpowerGroup, Rockwell Automation, and WEC Energy Group (all based in Milwaukee), as well as Kohl's (based in Menomonee Falls), American Family Insurance (based in Madison), and Oshkosh Corporation (based in Oshkosh).